oracle/cloudtestdrive/readme.md

   A simple lab spinning up a Kubernetes container and deploying a hello-world application
 - [Microservices using Autonomous ATP and Managed Containers](https://oracle.github.io/cloudtestdrive/AppDev/ATP-OKE/livelabs-trial/)
   This lab will cover the complete setup of Developer Cloud, a Kubernetes Cluster and an Autonomous Database, and then build the CI/CD flow to deploy a Node-based microservice onto this infrastructure, starting from a fresh Cloud Free Trial.
 If you are joining an instructor-led Cloud Test Drive lab, your instructor might ask you to follow [this](https://oracle.github.io/cloudtestdrive/AppDev/ATP-OKE/livelabs-ctdenv) alternative version of the lab.
-- [GitOps with Oracle Kubernetes Engine](AppDev/OKE-GitOps/README.md) (OKE) : learn how to use Oracle managed Kubernetes with the  GitOps approach, a new paradigm of implementing Continuous Delivery (CD) for cloud-native applications.
+- ***New!***  [GitOps with Oracle Kubernetes Engine](AppDev/OKE-GitOps/README.md) (OKE) : learn how to use Oracle managed Kubernetes with the  GitOps approach, a new paradigm of implementing Continuous Delivery (CD) for cloud-native applications.

 + Run your first **serverless Functions** [using the Opensource FnProject](AppDev/functions/function2_lab.md) or by using the Oracle Managed service called [Oracle Functions](https://www.oracle.com/webfolder/technetwork/tutorials/infographics/oci_faas_gettingstarted_quickview/functions_quickview_top/functions_quickview/index.html#).
 Or optionally [create a function from an exiting Docker](https://github.com/shaunsmith/functionslab-codeone19/blob/master/6-Container-as-Function.md) container.
 + [Functions and Events](AppDev/functionsandevents/FnHandson.md): showcasing event-driven serverless functions and an Autonomous database.